AZRegents/GitHub-Onboarding-Notes/Dev with Git.md

 - Gradual path toward automated CI/CD for Power Platform

 ---

-## Slide 8: SQL & Azure Integration with GitHub
+## SQL & Azure Integration with GitHub

 **Current State:**
 - No dev/prod split for SQL or Azure services